UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 ```

 Notes:
-We have learned that if there are changes on your remote repo in GitHub and you already have local committed changes, you will need to pull before you can push.
-If the local and remote changes are in the same lines, you will have to resolve the resulting merge conflict, otherwise git will merge automatically.
+We have learned that if there are changes in your remote repo on GitHub and you already have locally committed changes, you will need to pull before you can push.
+If the local and remote changes are in the same lines, you will have to resolve the resulting merge conflict, otherwise Git will merge automatically.
 But what if you have just started to make changes to a file when you realize that you forgot to pull before you started to work?
 The first thing to do is to try to pull, if you're lucky there are either no new changes or they are not in the same file you modified.
 If they are in the same file, you will get an error message like the one in the slide.

 ---
 # Extra: Stashing local non-committed changes before pulling (terminal)